The Theory of Money, Part 39

 Photo by Pixabay on Pexels.com

-Now that we have a thorough enough background in how modern governments control money, let’s look at what the government might do when a bank is about to fail.
+Now that we have a thorough enough background in how modern governments control money, let’s look at what the government might (will) do when a bank is about to fail.
 This situation may be somewhat reminiscent of the U.S. in 2008 . . .

 Let’s say that a bank is looking for the most lucrative places to lend money, and it finds that there is a particularly high demand for mortgages at that time.
 Maybe demand went up up as a result of some new government policies that are encouraging people to buy a house . . . they loosened the financial requirements for people to qualify for a mortgage, for instance.
 The bank sees this spiking demand for mortgages and recognizes it as a potentially lucrative investment opportunity.

 Unfortunately, the new prospective borrowers were not allowed to get a mortgage before due to bad credit or too much debt, so even though now they can qualify for a mortgage, that doesn’t change the fact that they’re risky borrowers.
 But the bank is okay with this because higher risk means it will be able to charge higher interest rates.
 And, at this time, the economy is booming.
-Housing prices have been going up consistently for many years, and now they’re going up even faster due to the new policy.
+Housing prices have been going up consistently for many years, and now they’re going up even faster due to the new policy increasing demand.
 And with the booming economy, loan defaults are relatively low, and the few who are defaulting are able to sell their house for a higher price than what they originally bought it for even months before, meaning banks will most likely get their money back even in cases of default.

 Taking all these factors into account, the bank feels like it can charge high interest rates and not have the default rate that such risky loans typically have.
 It’s a perfect opportunity to earn a ton of easy profit!

-I hope by now you can see where this is going.
+I hope you can see where this is going.
 These days with 0% backed fiat money, if there’s a relatively sudden abundance of wealth, you know it’s usually going to be from new money being created and injected into the economy, which means the perceived wealth is higher than the actual wealth.
 And in this perceived abundance, everyone jumps onto the speculation bandwagon to make some easy money.
 And then there’s an eventual correction as prices adjust to the new lower value of money.

 As long as housing prices continue to rise like this, everything’s fine.
 All the parties–including the ones building houses, the ones getting mortgages, the ones doling out those mortgages, the ones flipping houses, the ones investing in repackaged mortgage investments from other banks, etc.–are counting on prices continuing to rise like this.
 And they are making investments accordingly, pushing their leverage as far as they can to earn as much as they can while there is still easy money to be made.